Mighty Mite

 Endemic Immigrants

 Descendants of German immigrants are living in the city park a couple of blocks from my loft.
 Nobody in this historic St. Louis neighborhood seems to mind, least of all me.
-In fact, this family has had an encampment there...
+In fact, this family has had an encampment there for 7 score and 10 years, so if the other residents notice them at all...
 Continue Reading →

 All the Feels

 "You're so sensitive!"
 That statement is rarely intended as a compliment.
 I don't get too worked up when it's flung in my direction, though.
 For one thing, by responding with nonchalance I'm contradicting the unsolicited appraisal.
-Secondly, I know the...
+Secondly, I know the assessment can't be all that accurate because compared to a Star-Nosed Mole (Condylura cristata) I'm...
 Continue Reading →

 Exceptional